 It’s embarrassing to admit, but I’m guessing you’ll relate… I actually resist doing things that light me up.
 Even singing sometimes!
 But it’s like a kid in the bath tub.
 They fight you, scream, whine, freak out, and then once they’re in the tub, all you can hear are sounds of delight and fun.

 I don’t feel motivated.
 Did you see my comment about the kid in the bath tub?
 Read it again.
 Once you get into your playtime activities, you’ll wonder why you haven’t been doing them all the time!
 Let the promise of laughter, enjoyment, fun and energy be your motivation.
+If you’re deep in resistance, try journaling or doodling your way out of it.

 I’m shy.
 I hate meeting new people.
 Get a friend or two involved, especially an outgoing person.
 Call, text, message them and invite them to something, or create your own something to do together.
 Set up a playdate!
 It will create accountability so that your playtime actually happens.

 Most people don’t get me.
 I’m with you on that.
 There are people who do get you.
 You just have to find them.
 Social media is awesome for that.
-So is meetup.com.
 Seek out people with your interests.
 I’m not your average bear and I’ve been able to surround myself with some pretty awesome people.

 Words To The Wise: